killbill/killbill-email-notifications-plugin/README.md

 ## Overview

 The plugin will listen to specific system bus events and notify customers through emails.
-The following events are currently processed and emails are sent to all the emails associated with the account:
+The following events are currently processed and emails are sent to all the email addresses associated with the account:

 * Invoice Creation: the customer will receive an email informing that a new invoice is available.
 * Upcoming invoices: the customer will receive an email about upcoming invoices (the time at which to send the email is configured through the Kill Bill system property `org.killbill.invoice.dryRunNotificationSchedule`)